sebinxavi/EKS-cluster-deployment-using-Terraform/README.md

 }
 ~~~

-Step 6: Deploy all your resources
+## Step 6: Deploy all your resources

 Once you have finished declaring the variables in terraform.tfvars file, you can deploy the respurces using below commands,

 Terraform init: it is used to initialize a working directory containing Terraform configuration files.
 Terraform apply: it is used to apply the changes required to reach the desired state of the configuration.

-Step 7: Check the resuts
+## Step 7: Check the results

 After the complete creation, you can go to your AWS account to see your resources:

-Stpe 8: Interact with your EKS cluster
+## Step 8: Interact with your EKS cluster

 To interact with your cluster, run this command in your terminal: